 In 2006, I received my Master’s degree in electronic engineering from the Technical University of Denmark, specialising in probabilistic machine learning and signal processing.
-From 2006-2009 I joined the R&D department of Bang & Olufsen ICEpower working on perceptual audio signal processing while also representing the company in the DANES research project as steering group member.
+From 2006-2009 I joined the R&D department of Bang & Olufsen ICEpower.

-In 2009, I returned to the Technical University of Denmark to pursue a PhD degree on a fully funded university stipend under the supervision Prof Jan Larsen and co-supervised by Prof Lars Kai Hansen.
+In 2009, I returned to the Technical University of Denmark to pursue a PhD degree on a fully-funded university stipend under the supervision of Prof Jan Larsen and Prof Lars Kai Hansen.
 I was awarded the PhD degree in Marts 2013 for my work on preference elicitation and machine learning for integrating subjective and objective observations using Bayesian and non-parametric methods.
-I continued my research as a Postdoctoral researcher in the Danish strategic research project CoSound, working with several partners from industry, public service and universities (the Royal Library, Denmark's Radio, Bang & Olufsen, Copenhagen University Humanities and Information Science, Glasgow University, Aalborg University) on large-scale analysis and enrichment of multimedia and cultural heritage archives.
+I continued my research as a Postdoctoral researcher in the Danish strategic research project CoSound, working with several partners from industry, public service and universities (the Royal Library, Denmark's Radio, Bang & Olufsen, Copenhagen University Humanities and Information Science, University of Glasgow, Aalborg University) on large-scale analysis and enrichment of multimedia and cultural heritage archives.
 I was appointed Lecturer in the School of Computing Science, University of Glasgow in May 2016.

 Full CV [pdf]